Anaconda, Montana

 Key Takeaways

-• Housing is the biggest cost driver, with a 54th percentile ranking among Montana towns and a 34% Census-to-Zillow appreciation gap showing steady but measured price growth.
+• Housing is the biggest cost driver, with a percentile ranking`: 'mid-range ranking'} among Montana towns and a 34% Census-to-Zillow appreciation gap showing steady but measured price growth.

-• Rent at $661/month is exceptionally low — 13th percentile statewide — making Anaconda one of the most affordable rental markets in the state.
+• Rent at $661/month is exceptionally low — percentile statewide`: 'among the lowest in Montana'} — making Anaconda one of the most affordable rental markets in the state.

 • Montana's zero state sales tax and Anaconda's proximity to Butte keep everyday costs manageable, while Georgetown Lake and the Pintler Wilderness add recreation value that pure budget towns lack.